alinakazzaa/SQ-handbook/README.md

 ![Sprint 2](/resources/sprints/2.png)

+The total velocity of this sprint is almost equal to the first one, but is 1 storypoint less.
+This is acceptable and is within the steady workflow, however is less than the first sprint, which means either less work had to be done or it was less complex.

 #### Sprint 3

 Spring three will focus on providing statistics of the survey and will calculate the average, standard deviation, minimum and maximum score of the overall responses received in all question responses.

 ![Sprint 3](/resources/sprints/3.png)

+A maintained total of 8 story points during the third sprint indicates that work has been split evenly and the development sprint complexity and time consumption was identical to the previous.

 #### Sprint 4